-Music tour Vienna.
 Yvonne, my local guide, kicked off behind the Vienna State Opera, on the terrace of the Albertina museum.
-Her story of the house was amusing, intriguing, and dramatic, like a good opera plot: There were tales of heavily digestible elephants and of suicide, of the Vienna Philharmonic’s relationship with Johann Strauss and of Gustav Mahler’s ground-breaking opera reforms.
+The stories around Wiener Staatsoper were amusing, intriguing, and dramatic, like a good opera plot: There were tales of heavily digestible elephants and of suicide, of the Vienna Philharmonic’s relationship with Johann Strauss and of Gustav Mahler’s ground-breaking opera reforms.

 Tracing Beethoven, Haydn And Mozart

-Music tour Vienna.
 We passed Lobkowitz Palace, which hosted an episode with Ludwig van Beethoven and his Eroica symphony.
-The Imperial Augustine chapel right next has been a hot spot for church music and stages beautiful free organ concerts (mark your calendars).
-As we progressed, Vienna’s well-trodden paths started to buzz with musical references I had no idea of: Emperor Joseph II, represented on Josefsplatz, was Wolfgang A. Mozart‘s employer.
+The Imperial Augustine chapel right next has been a hot spot for church music and stages lovely free organ concerts.
+As we progressed, Vienna’s well-trodden paths started to buzz with musical references I had no idea of: Emperor Joseph II, represented on Josefsplatz, was Wolfgang A. Mozart’s employer.
 The ‘Redoute’ ball rooms at Hofburg were connected with the Vienna Philharmonic Orchestra, and the Imperial chapel was linked to the Vienna Boys Choir.

-Music tour Vienna.
-The most bizarre tale Yvonne pulled out of her sleeve was how former choir boy Joseph Haydn’s skull was stolen around 60 years ago (ask her if she doesn’t mention it).
+The most bizarre tale Yvonne pulled out of her sleeve was how former choir boy Joseph Haydn’s skull was stolen around 60 years ago.
 Haydn died the same year when Napoleon Bonaparte stormed Vienna.
 He was a passionate Haydn fan and had his own way of paying tribute to the musical genius on his death bed…

-Joseph Haydn, Wolfgang Amadeus Mozart, his mentor Antonio Salieri and Italian master violinist and composer Antonio Vivaldi were all regulars at St. Stephen’s Cathedral.
+Joseph Haydn, Wolfgang Amadeus Mozart, his mentor Antonio Salieri and Italian master violinist and composer Antonio Vivaldi were all regulars at Stephansdom (St. Stephen’s Cathedral).
 The city’s prime landmark was a major concert hall in those days.